Losing an eye: Enucleation and prosthetic eye FAQ

 In addition, "pegging the porous implant" by inserting a peg into the implant which connects with the back of the prosthesis can offer even more movement.
 In some cases, this allows people to track moving objects with an artificial eye in unison with their fellow, natural eye.

-The pupil size of a glass eye will not change with external lighting conditions; therefore, the pupils of the two eyes (one real and one artificial) won't always match perfectly.
+The pupil size of a glass eye will not change with external lighting conditions; therefore, the pupils of the two eyes (one real and one artificial) may not match perfectly.
 But a high-quality prosthesis combined with newer implants can create a very natural appearance.

 Additional cosmetic procedures on the eyelids and other structures surrounding the prosthetic eye also can enhance the final outcome.

-A pair of fashionable eyeglasses with impact-resistant lenses can virtually prevent most onlookers from noticing that a person is wearing a glass eye.
+A pair of fashionable eyeglasses with impact-resistant lenses can virtually prevent many onlookers from noticing that a person is wearing a glass eye.

 Can I Wear Contact Lenses (On My Seeing Eye) After Enucleation Surgery?

-Anyone who undergoes enucleation and wears a glass eye should purchase eyeglasses with impact-resistant polycarbonate lenses and wear these glasses at all times after surgery to protect his or her remaining natural eye.
+Anyone who undergoes enucleation and wears a glass eye should purchase eyeglasses with impact-resistant polycarbonate or specialized polyurethane-based lenses and wear these glasses after surgery to protect his or her remaining natural eye.

-Even a seemingly harmless minor eye injury, like a mild corneal abrasion, can be a serious problem for a person with only one functioning eye, and even the best-fitting and properly worn contact lenses increase the risk of an eye infection that could have devastating consequences.
+Even a seemingly harmless minor eye injury, like a mild corneal abrasion, can be a serious problem for a person with only one functioning eye.
+While you could wear a contact lens on the functional eye on a limited basis, it’s important to keep in mind that even well-fitting and properly worn contact lenses increase the risk of an eye infection that could have devastating consequences.

 Adjusting To Life With A Prosthetic Eye